 Is it any good?

-Considered by some to be the best sci-fi novel ever written, and winner of slews of awards, ENDER'S GAME hits the trifecta: deeply emotional and character-driven, brilliantly intellectual, and exciting as all get out.
+Considered by some to be the best sci-fi novel ever written, Enders Game hits the trifecta: deeply emotional and character-driven, brilliantly intellectual, and exciting as all get out.
 This is the kind of book the phrase "page-turner" was invented to describe: Most people finish it in one sitting, unable to put it down.

 But the images and ideas linger long after the last thrilling page is turned, making it a perfect discussion book, even for reluctant readers.
-Its view of politics in the Internet age is prescient, especially considering it was written decades ago, and as a treatise on ruthless education it's without peer.
+Its view of politics in the internet age is prescient, especially considering it was published in 1985, and as a treatise on ruthless education it's without peer.
 Though it wasn't written for children, it has been embraced by middle- and high-schoolers.
 The violence can be quite disturbing to parents, who might want to preview it.

-Families can talk about Battle School.
-In this book, kids are trained from age 6 in an off-world facility where their training consists mostly of games.
+Families can talk about the Battle School in Ender's Game, where kids are trained from age 6 in an off-world facility in which their training consists mostly of games.
 How do these games train them?
 Do you see any implications here for our current world?

 Ender's Game was originally published in 1985 and won the Nebula Award for best novel that year.
 Why is it so well regarded?
 Why does it appeal to readers today?

-Do you see a conection between Ender's Game and the Hunger Games trilogy?
+Do you see a connection between Ender's Game and the Hunger Games trilogy?
 How are they similar?
 How are they different?